awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Choose **Policies**\.

-1. Choose the radio button next to the policy to remove\.
+1. Choose the button next to the policy to remove\.

 1. From **Policy actions**, choose **Detach**\.

-1. For each user to detach the policy from, choose the radio button next to the user, then choose **Detach policy**\.
+1. For each user to detach the policy from, choose the button next to the user, then choose **Detach policy**\.

 Confirm that the user that you detached the policy from can still access AWS services and resources as expected\.

 ## \[IAM\.2\] IAM users should not have IAM policies attached<a name="fsbp-iam-2"></a>

-**Category:** Protect \- Secure Access Management
+**Category:** Protect > Secure access management

 **Severity:** Low